NEA taking the past into the future

 Code of Conduct

 In keeping with our Inclusion and Diversity Statement, New England Archivists (NEA) welcomes everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality, or professional status.
-We do not tolerate harassing speech or acts at NEA-sponsored conferences, events, meetings, or in NEA’s online spaces including but not limited to the listserv, website, and wiki.
-Those who violate these rules will be asked to modify their behavior and may be sanctioned, asked to leave the space in which the incident took place, or expelled from the event at the discretion of the designated NEA Community Advocate(s).
+We do not tolerate harassing speech or acts at NEA-sponsored in-person and virtual conferences, events, meetings, or in NEA’s online spaces including but not limited to the listserv and website.
+Those who violate these rules will be asked to modify their behavior and may be sanctioned, asked to leave the space in which the incident took place, or expelled from the event at the discretion of the Inclusion and Diversity Committee and the Code of Conduct Committee Members.

 Definition and Examples